tweag/monad-bayes/docs/source/probprog.md

 Each of these is a particle with a weight.
 In this simple case, there are all identical - obviously in general they won't be.

 `numSteps` is the number of steps that the `SMC` algorithm takes, i.e. how many times it resamples.
+Specify it as either `All` or `Only n` for `n` an integer.
 This should generally be the number of factor statements in the program. `numParticles` is the size of the population.
 Larger is better but slower.

 `resampler` is the mechanism used to resampling the population of particles after each `factor` statement.